 But in Australia and New Zealand, it is almost unheard of for teachers to be empowered to view and control learning devices at this level.

 As a consequence, Taryn Wren of ySafe Solutions notes, “We’re seeing remarkably rudimentary plans for instruction as schools develop approaches to deal with shut downs”.

-With the prospect of prolonged school closures, Family Zone has developed a range of measures to support schools to implement safe and effective remote learning.
+With the prospect of online learning for the foreseeable future, Family Zone has developed a range of measures to support schools to implement safe and effective remote learning.

-These include providing the following tools and resources to schools for free until the end of Term 2:
+These include providing the following tools and resources to schools on a short-term, per device basis.